blufzzz/Human-Gut-Microbiome-Analysis/README.md

 4. Autoencoders.ipynb
 5. Clustering.ipynb

 Synthetic_data.ipynb - generates simple synthetic dataset.
-Re-run the whole pipeline (1-5) for a synthetic dataset results.
+Re-run the whole pipeline (1-5) for a synthetic dataset results (see the comments in notebooks).
 Visualization_separate.ipynb - visualizes continuous specificity of the data points distribution.
 Visualization_separate.ipynb - demonstrates batch effect for merged AGP and HMP datasets.

 The data is available on figshare by DOI: 10.6084/m9.figshare.19091423